MPower Custom Battery Packs Design and Manufacturing Logo

 • Robust packaging - As with cell construction this is unlikely to be a source of problems.

-• Circuit Interrupt Device (CID) - Some cells also incorporate a CID which interrupts the currrent if the internal gas pressure in the cell exceeds specified limits.
+• Circuit Interrupt Device (CID) - Some cells also incorporate a CID which interrupts the current if the internal gas pressure in the cell exceeds specified limits.

 • Safety vents - If other safety devices fail and a cell is allowed to overheat, chemical reactions can result in gassing and the active materials will also expand due to the temperature rise.
 This can cause a dangerous build up of pressure inside the cell which could result in rupture of the case or even an explosion.
 Safety vents are needed as a final safety precaution to release the pressure before it reaches a dangerous level.
 Automatic release guard vents prevent the absorption of external air into the cell but allow controlled release of excess internal pressure to avoid leakage and prevent uncontrolled rupture of the cell case.